Rokiis1/roadmap/7.Module/testing_the_sofware_development_lifecycle.md

 **Key Concepts:**

 1. **Shift Left and Right Approach:** This approach involves conducting testing early and often in the development process (shift left), and continuing testing into the deployment and maintenance stages (shift right).
-The "left" side could be seen as the planning and documentation stages, and the "right" side as the coding, deployment, and maintenance stagesv
+The "left" side could be seen as the planning and documentation stages, and the "right" side as the coding, deployment, and maintenance stages

     - **Early Testing:** The essence of shift left testing is moving all test activities to earlier stages in the development process, preferably at the requirements gathering and test planning stage.